Caleb White via Unsplash

 Vehicle Service Contracts vary in price depending on a multitude of factors such as:

 Generally, a newer vehicle with fewer miles will have the lowest cost with a higher level of protection.
-However, an older vehicle with higher mileage can still qualify for a Vehicle Service Contract that has a great level of protection and a budget-friendly price.
+However, an older vehicle with higher mileage can still qualify for a service contract that has a great level of protection and a budget-friendly price.

 When should you buy a Vehicle Service Contract?

-The ideal time to purchase a Vehicle Service Contract is before the manufacturer’s warranty expires.
+The ideal time to purchase a car service contract is before the manufacturer’s warranty expires.

 By doing so, consumers ensure that they are protected from many car repair costs and never experience a lapse in coverage that could leave them vulnerable to expensive repairs.

-Also, while the vehicle is still relatively new and has lower miles, they will get the best possible level of coverage from their Vehicle Service Contract at an affordable price.
+Also, while the vehicle is still relatively new and has lower miles, they will get the best possible level of coverage from their service contract at an affordable price.

 It’s a win-win.